diarmidmackenzie/tetris-engine/README.md

 A very simple component, configured with 3 properties:

 - generator: The element ID of the shape generator used in this game.
 Default value is: #shapegenerator.
-- scoreboard: The element ID of an <a-text> element used to report the score.
-This is mandatory, and the element must exist (if you don't want to show scores, just define an element and make it invisible).
+- scoreboard: The element ID of an <a-text> element used to report the score, current level, and game duration.
+This is mandatory, and the element must exist (if you don't want to show this information, just define an element and make it invisible).
 Default value is "#scoreboard".
 - arena: The element ID of the arena used in the game.
 Default value is: #arena.

 The game is started, or restarted, by generating the event "start" on the entity on which tetrisgame is configured.
 This can be set in HTML using the latest key-bindings.js (see above), for example by setting this property, which sets the Backspace Key, and A button controller on the right hand, to start controls.